Vitulli/stock-analysis/README.md

 # Stock Analysis and Tool
 ##  Overview of Project
 ##### There is great interest for investment in today’s green energy market.
-With that in mind the question was posed “What green energy stock show mass appeal for investment and strong returns?”
+With that in mind the question was posed “What green energy stock show mass appeal for investment and strong returns?”.

-#### To fulfill this request a tool was created to quickly shuffle through to years of green energy stocks for the years 2017 and 2018 for each day of active trading.
+##### To fulfill this request a tool was created to quickly shuffle through two years of green energy stocks for the years 2017 and 2018 for each day of active trading.
 The data set had Ticker Symbol, Date of Trade, Opening Price, Closing Price, the Highs and Lows of the day, Adjusted Close, and lastly Volume Traded for the day.

 ## Results, Findings, and Comments
-#####  To address the concerns of investment directly generally, the year 2017 showed remarkable gains for almost all stocks.
-TERP was the only that had losses for the year at -7.2% whereas most other companies had double and triple gains.
+#####  To address the concerns of investment directly and generally, the year 2017 showed remarkable gains for almost all stocks.
+TERP was the only company that had losses for the year at -7.2% whereas most other companies had double and triple digit gains.

 ###### 2017 Green Energy Gains and Losses
 ![](OrigVBAScriptFormatted2017.png)

-#####  Despite the terrific gains demonstrated in 2017 almost all stock tumbled severally in 2018.
+#####  Despite the terrific gains demonstrated in 2017 almost all stocks tumbled severely in 2018.
 Only ENPH and RUN had gains for 2018 but their respective gains were still fantastic.

 ###### 2018 Green Energy Gains and Losses
 ![](OrigVBAScriptFormatted2018.png)